7 years later, daughters of missing man continue search for answers

 They are hardly alone as family members of a missing person.

-News10 has recently covered the disappearance of Megan Marohn.
-The missing Shaker High School teacher disappeared 3 weeks ago after telling loved ones she was going for a hike.
+NEWS10 has recently covered the disappearance of Megan Marohn.
+The missing Shaker High School teacher disappeared three weeks ago after telling loved ones she was going for a hike.

 There are much older cases too, like that of Frank Connell.
 Connell went missing on today’s date 15 years ago near Gibson’s Bar in Rensselaer.
 Rensselaer Police say his disappearance is believed to be suspicious.